 The Sunday dress, during the warm months, is the same as the commencement dress.
 A white lawn waist and white skirt are worn.
-During the winter the Eton jacket, brown skirt, and white lawn waist are worn on Sunday.

 Note.-An inspection of uniform will be made shortly after the students reach the College and all uniforms found made other than according to specifications in every particular, will be condemned and the student will be required to purchase a new garment.